 A DECADE OF FIRSTS

-In January 2010 we made the bold decision to move our entire range of paints away from oil based to water based finishes with low or minimal VOC content.
 This was a forward thinking move, affirming our ongoing commitment towards helping the environment we live in, and once again putting us ahead of the competition.

-COLOUR CONSULTANCY GOES GLOBAL
+OUR COLOUR CONSULTANCY GOES GLOBAL